One of the first few things people see when they visit your social media profiles is your cover photo.

 - Maximum width: 2560 x 423 px.
 This means that the “safe area” is always visible regardless of screen size.
 The areas to each side of the channel art are visible or cropped depending on browser size.

-The template comes in a Photoshop file and a Fireworks file so you can overlay it on your image to get a sense of how your image will be cropped and displayed.
-Here’s an example that Ash created previously:
+The template comes in a Photoshop file so you can overlay it on your image to get a sense of how your image will be cropped and displayed.
+Here’s an example:

-When you are creating your channel art, you might want to avoid having any important details in the upper-left and lower-right corners of your channel art.
+When you are creating your channel art, you might want to avoid having any important details in the lower-right corner of your channel art.

-That’s because your profile image and channel links will be placed on top of your channel art when viewed on the desktop and mobile.
+That’s because your channel links will be placed on top of your channel art when viewed on the desktop and mobile.

 Here’s how your channel art will look like on the desktop and mobile with your profile image:

 For tips on optimizing your YouTube channel, you might like our guide on creating a YouTube channel.

 Twitter recommends that your header photo be 1500 pixels wide by 500 pixels tall — much wider than it is tall, compared to most cover photos.